 Some data definition requirements are common whether your data source is a geodatabase or a database.
 Common requirements are described in the next section.
 In other cases, how you define the data depends on whether it's in a geodatabase or database.
 The Enterprise or workgroup geodatabase-specific requirements and Database-specific requirements sections below describe those differences.

 If you plan to take the feature service offline, additional data preparation is needed.
-See Prepare data for offline use for more information on those requirements.
+See Prepare data for offline use in the ArcGIS Pro help for more information on those requirements.

-Virtual layers, such as route events, x,y events, and parcel fabrics, are read-only through the feature service.
+Virtual layers, such as route events and x,y events are read-only through the feature service.

 Requirements common to geodatabases and databases

 The following requirements are true whether your source data is stored in a database, a workgroup geodatabase, or an enterprise geodatabase:

 - Data you publish to the feature service must come from a single source geodatabase or database.
 You cannot publish data from more than one database connection in a single map.

 - The data must have a valid spatial reference defined for it.
 If it does not, specify one in ArcGIS Pro before you publish.
 If no spatial reference is defined, you cannot publish the data.

 - You cannot edit views using ArcGIS clients; therefore, you cannot publish editable feature services that contain layers based on views.

 - The database account you stored with the database connection file you register with the GIS Server site must have the privileges necessary to access the data.
 If the feature service will remain read-only, the account only needs select access to the data.
 If you plan to use the feature service for editing, you must grant editing permissions on the data.
 If the database connection you register with the site uses operating system authentication, these permissions must be granted to the ArcGIS Server account.